apurvjha123/aiquest/README.md

 # 📖 AIQuest

 ### Aiquest is an npm package that streamlines the process of parsing websites, splitting content into manageable chunks, embedding these chunks into machine-friendly vectors, and subsequently storing and retrieving these embeddings from AWS.
 This documentation outlines its design and possibilities.
+Rag

 ### 🚀 Table of Contents
 - 🔧 [Design](#-Design)